 United Kingdom: Widening access to communications media, information and knowledge through improved telecoms and broadband internet infrastructural provision.
-This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.
+This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and drive both the creation and consumption of ICTs, and provide access to online local content and the localisation of ICT applications, such as e-commerce, e-health and e-agriculture.

-Egypt: Widening access to communications media, information and knowledge through improved telecoms and broadband internet infrastructural provision.
-This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.
+Egypt: Widening access to communications media, information and knowledge through improved telecoms and broadband infrastructural provision.
+This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localization of ICT applications, support e-commerce, e-health and e-agriculture.

 IFIP: Widening access to communications media, information and knowledge through improved telecoms and broadband internet infrastructural provision.
+This, together with the availability of cheap smart phones and mobile devices will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.

+UNESCO: No universal access to information and knowledge, with a lack of capacity building, policies, relevant content, media and of telecoms and broadband Internet infrastructural provision.
 This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.

-UNESCO: Widening access to communications media, information and knowledge through improved telecoms and broadband internet infrastructural provision.
-This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.

-USA: Widening access to communications media, information and knowledge through improved telecoms and broadband Internet infrastructural provision.
-This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.
+USA: Widening access to communications media, information and knowledge through improved telecoms and broadband Internetinfrastructure.
+This, together with the availability of cheap smart phones and mobile devices will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.

-UNESCO:

-UNESCO:
+UNESCO: Promote and ensure the safety of online journalists, bloggers and human right activists.

+Cuba: Promote and ensure the safety of online journalists, bloggers and human right activists.
+Promote a safe and enabling environment for journalists to perform their work in accordance with article 19 of the International Covenant on Civil and Political Rights

+UNESCO: Enhance the participation of all youth, and their access to the benefits of the information revolution and contribution to decision making processes.

 Promotion of open education resource (OER)content and applications

+Ensuring the integration of ICT in all the educational levels.

 Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the internet against disruption by criminal or malign activity.

-United Kingdom: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the internet against disruption by criminal or malign activity.
+United Kingdom: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development, and governance, within a framework which supports a robust and resilient Internet also protects the internet against disruption by criminal or malign activity.

-UNESCO: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the internet against disruption by criminal or malign activity.
+UNESCO: Further developing the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the Internet against disruption by criminal or malign activity.

-Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance,
+ICANN: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, which has underpinned the remarkable growth of the Internet to date.

-Access: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the internet against disruption by criminal or malign activity.
+Access: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, as a framework that protects the internet against disruption by criminal or malign activity.

-USA: Rationale: Unclear what the challenge is. within a framework which also protects the internet against disruption by criminal or malign activity.
+USA: Rationale: Unclear what the challenge is.

-Sweden: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance, within a framework which also protects the internet against disruption by criminal or malign activity.
+Sweden: Maintenance of the openness and multi-stakeholder character of ICT and of internet standards, development and governance.